 Typical incense cones are made in a very similar way to incense without a core.
 Continuing on with the metaphor above, you could think of it as being a different shape of “pasta” if you’d like.
 Instead of forming the paste into the long, thin stick shape, incense paste is placed into cone shaped molds, removed, then allowed to dry.

 There is a specific type of incense cone called backflow incense cone, which is quite popular in our store.
 Backflow incense cones are unique in that their incense smoke flows downwards instead of upwards.
 These cones have a small hollow tunnel through 3/4 of the center of the cone, ending with a hole at the bottom.
-These are made using a different type of mold than the normal cone incense.
 (This provides more details on how backflow incense works).

 Are the Ingredients for Incense Sticks and Cones Different?

 As you can see from the descriptions above, the types of ingredients used are fairly similar between stick incense and cone incense.
 In a way, they are like pasta of different shapes.